This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Example:

-The product feed lets Semly analyze not only the brand as a whole, but also specific products, categories, descriptions, prices, availability, and links to offers.
+The product feed lets Semly analyze not only the brand as a whole, but also specific products, categories, descriptions, prices, availability, and offer links.

 To add products from an XML file: